abhi1345/AI-Projects/README.md

-# ML-Projects
+# AI-Projects
-Projects done for my Machine Learning class
+Artificial Intelligence, Machine Learning, and Deep Learning Projects done for classes, projects, or fun.

 Projects by Folder:
 1) Stock Prediction SVM: Support Vector Regression models (linear, polynomial, RBF) which take in previous 20 days of stock data and predict the next day's high.